databendlabs/databend/website/blog/2023-02-24-Deploy-databend-on-minio.md

 ---
-title: Deploying a single instance of Databend using MinIO
+title: Deploying a single instance of Databend using on MinIO
 description:  Using Databend to facilitate data analysis on MinIO
-slug:  deploying-databend-on-minio
+slug:  deploying-databend-using-on-minio
 date: 2023-02-24
 tags: [beginner]
 category: Engineering